Misogyny in sports

-Misogyny in sports refers to different discourses, actions, and ideologies present in various sporting environments that add, reinforce, or normalize the objectification, degrading, shaming, or absence of women in athletics.
+Misogyny in sports includes different discourses, actions, and ideologies present in various sporting environments that add, reinforce, or normalize the objectification, degrading, shaming, or absence of women in athletics.

 Male bias

 Misogyny can be defined as dislike of, contempt for, or ingrained prejudice against women.
-It can be manifested in many ways, including hostility, sex discrimination, social exclusion, and disparity in media coverage.
+It can be seen in many ways, including hostility, sex discrimination, social exclusion, and disparity in media coverage.
 Nineteenth century views of women's involvement in sports gave the impression they were absent altogether.
 Most of the discussion was centered around middle- and upper-class white women and their health concerns to the exclusion of all other groups.

-Women's participation in sports during the next century grew across the board but there remains an undertone that women do not belong, including calling into question their sexuality or femininity.
+Women's participation in sports during the next century grew across the board, but there remains an undertone that women do not belong, including calling into question their sexuality or femininity.

 The sexism experienced by women in sports also tends to be more overt than sexism in other workplaces and organizational settings.
 For example, in more recent years, champion tennis player Serena Williams has been verbally attacked for her appearance while wrestler Ronda Rousey has been constantly questioned about her sexuality.
 Sexist remarks made in many workplaces have been discouraged by displays of social disapproval and the potential threat of organizational reprimand.
 This has forced misogynistic views to be more subtle in these settings, taking the form of microaggressions or remarks in the form of benevolent sexism.
 In the sports industry, in comparison, overt sexist remarks are still commonplace and tend to result in less public backlash than similar statements given in other settings.

 In 1967, Kathrine Switzer was the first woman to run the Boston Marathon.
 She was physically attacked by race official Jock Semple who tried to remove her from the race, yelling "Get the hell out of my race."
 More recently, prominent sportswomen Serena Williams and Ronda Rousey, as well as Women's World Cup soccer players, have spoken out about misogyny in sport.
 Female sportswriters have also become more involved in the discussion, some to their peril.
 Journalist Julie Dicaro was personally attacked after she reported on rape allegations against Patrick Kane, the Chicago Blackhawks star player.